JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

 \dfig{body;JuliaRL_SAC_Pendulum.png}

 ##### Conservative Q-Learning (CQL)
 CQL is an efficient and straightforward Q-value constraint method.
 Other offline RL algorithms can easily use this constraint to improve performance.
-Therefore, we implemented CQL as a common component ([link](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/q_based_policies/learners/approximators/neural_network_approximator.jl)).
+Therefore, we implement CQL as a common component ([link](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/q_based_policies/learners/approximators/neural_network_approximator.jl)).
 For other algorithms, we only need to add CQL loss to their loss.

 ```julia
 function calculate_CQL_loss(q_value, qa_value)